 and two different lengtn chambers . belonging to Richard Porteous and made by J. Stevens & SonPrior to 1866 .

 The FIRST KNOWN G.S.W – General Service Whistle , Or

 T.N.T – Two Notes Tube Whistle or TNTW a term I prefer .

 The Partition is a long rectangular metal sheet inserted within the tube of the whistle’s body; thus dividing the whistle into Two Chambers , then making UNEVEN depth or length to each chamber by shortening the inside part of one chamber so it produces a higher pitch than the longer one .

 This could be done by few drops of lead inside one of the chambers, or by making the inside part of the top uneven, or in later years by bending the partition 45 degrees at its end so it cuts one chamber shorter, so the whistle plays two notes of different frequency and pitch at the same time creating a dissonance which has a louder and more alarming sound than a single note.
-Continue reading The First Two Notes Tube Whistle and The Invention of the Partition, Stevens & Sons .
+Continue reading The First Two Notes Tube Whistle and The Invention of the Partition, The development of the Police Whistles.
+Stevens & Sons .
 By A. Strauss